gregnz/stocks/NTNX.md

 | 2017Q4    | 70.92m    | 10%            | 0%             | 167.15m                 | 4%             | 32%            |
 | 2018Q1    | 81.29m    | 15%            | 9%             | 194.79m                 | 17%            | 37%            |

-### Comments
-Nutanix is growing strongly, over a year and a half more than doubling revenue, with really good gross margins of above 60%, and appear to have a fairly stable free-cash-flow situation.

-A lot has been made of the software-centric model, where Nutanix supplies software to OEM HCI boxes.
-I was a bit surprised when I discovered that the Billings increase was due to support contracts, rather than ongoing software subscriptions.
-Nutanix definitely isn't a SaaS business, but perhaps it's making the first steps towards that goal.

-> but the next 12 to 18 months, we really have to think about a hybrid license model - Dheeraj Pandey

-I think the bottom line is that the transition to HCI is (IMO) inevitable for all companies running their own datacenter.
-They either do that, or shift entirely to the public cloud, and Nutanix is a very strong player in the top end of that market.
-As far as I can see, theres no financial concerns to worry about, and it will be a matter of watching revenue (and customer) growth, as well as margin control.
-Cost of revenue should continue to decrease as a percentage of revenue as Nutanix shift to the software-centric model.

 ### DCF
 The current share price is at $52 (28 June 18).
 Using a compounded revenue growth rate of 25% over the next 5 years (dropping to 2.25% over the next 5) and an EBIT margin of 30% (as per current year) and a WACC of 9% gives an estimated share value of _$46_.